How to Build a Button

 All of this ideally delivered in a simple API that still allows complete customization.

-Tamagui allows for building a button with "composable components," a concept popularized by Radix .
-With the introduction of createStyledContext in version 1.28 this pattern has become especially easy, so we wrote this guide to show off building more advanced composable component APIs.
+Tamagui allows for building a button with "compound components," a concept popularized by Radix .
+With the introduction of createStyledContext in version 1.28 this pattern has become especially easy, so we wrote this guide to show off building more advanced compound component APIs.
 While this guide covers a button, this is applicable to many types of UI components.

-So what are composable components?
+So what are compound components?
 Simply, it's when you have, say, a <Button /> that wants children <Button.Text /> and <Button.Icon />.

 And why do they exist?
 Well, we'll explain that and more in this guide.